-Lev els of Consciousness Motivation 7 Service ce Social responsibility: Working with other organisations and the stakeholders of the organisation in pursuit of societal objectives that enhance the sustainability of humanity and the planet, that enhance the sustainability of humanity and the planet, while deepening the level of internal connectivity inside the organisation by fostering compassion, humility and forgiveness.
+Lev Con Motivation 7 Service Social responsibility: Working with other organisations and the stakeholders of the organisation in pursuit of societal objectives that enhance the sustainability of humanity and the planet, while deepening the level of internal connectivity inside the organisation by fostering compassion, humility and forgiveness.

 6 Making a Strategic alliances and partnerships: Building mutually difference beneficial alliances with other organisations and the local community to protect the environment, while deepening the level of internal connectivity inside the organisation by fostering internal cooperation between business units and departments.
 5 Internal Strong cohesive culture: Enhancing the organisation's cohesion capacity for collective action by aligning employee motivations around a singular mission, an inspiring vision and a shared set of values that create commitment and integrity, and unleash enthusiasm, creativity and passion.
 4 Transfor Adaptability and continuous learning: Giving employees a voice mation in decision-making and making them accountable and responsible for their own futures in an environment that supports innovation, continuous improvement, knowledge sharing, and the personal growth and development of all employees.
 3 Self-Estee High performance systems and processes: Creating a sense of m employee pride by establishing policies, procedures, systems, processes and structures that create order and enhance the performance of the organisation through the use of best practices.
 Focus on the reduction of bureaucracy, hierarchy, silo-mentality, power and status seeking, confusion, complacency, and arrogance.
+2 Relations Relationships that support the organisation: Building hip harmonious relationships that create a sense of belonging and loyalty among employees and caring and connection between the organisation and its customers.
+Focus on the reduction of Internal competition, manipulation, blame, internal politics, gender and ethnic discrimination.